-In this lab you will learn about two important Internet email protocols: SMTP (Simple Mail Transfer Protocol), which is the standard protocol used to send email messages, and POP (Post Office Protocol), which is often used by mail clients when you are reading email.
+In this lab you will learn about two important Internet email protocols by experimenting with their operation in various ways.
+The protocols we want you to explore are SMTP (Simple Mail Transfer Protocol), which is the standard protocol used to send email messages, and POP (Post Office Protocol), which is one of two protocols that are widely used by mail clients when you are reading your email.

-In most of our labs, you will write Java programs that explore the operation of the Internet.
-This lab, however, will be a bit different, and you will mainly use existing applications rather than write programs of your own.
-You will also use BlueJ, an IDE (Integrated Development Environment), to enter and run a simple Java program.
-This will give you experience with the mechanics of programming so that you can better appreciate the introduction to Java we will present in class.
+You will also use BlueJ, the IDE (Integrated Development Environment) we will be using in labs throughout the semester, to enter and run a simple Java program.
+The goal of this exercise will be to give you some concrete experience with the mechanics of entering and running a program so that you can better appreciate the introduction to Java we will present in class.